ST12345678910/EmployeeManagementSystem/README.md

 - [Tests](#tests)
 - [Questions](#questions)
 ## Installation
 The application relies on a local MySQL server as well as numerous Node packages.
-To install run:
+To install run: <code>node index.js</code>
 ## Usage
  The user can either <code>npx nodemon</code> if they have Nodemon, or <code>node index.js</code>
  ![Alt Text](./employeemsdemo.gif)